Tricep Exercises: 12 Home & Gym Moves (w/ Free Workout Plans)

 How to do: Stand with your legs shoulder-width apart and slightly bend your knees.
 Hold a weight in each hand, with your arms aligned with your body.
 Slowly raise your arms to shoulder height and slowly return to the starting position.
 It is important to contract your abdomen, and to inhale when lowering your arms and exhale when you raise your arms.
 Do 2 to 3 sets of 10 to 12 repetitions.

-How to do: Pick a surface that will create an incline for your body, such as a stool, chair, beanbag, gym ball or a step exercise platform.
-Rest your hands on the inclined surface, with your arms under your shoulders, at a distance slightly greater than shoulder width. and your feet on the floor.
-The body should be kept straight throughout the movement.
+How to do: Place your hands and feet on the floor, with your arms under your shoulders at a distance slightly greater than shoulder The body should be kept straight throughout the movement.
 Contract your abdomen, flex your elbows until your chest touches the surface and return to the starting position.
 You can do 2 to 3 sets of 8 to 10 repetitions each, resting for 60 to 90 seconds between sets.

-Some triceps exercises you can do at the gym are:
+Triceps exercises you can do at the gym include:

 1. Rope cable tricep extension